Bad Debt and Bad Debt Expense: Overview & Calculation Method

 3. Understanding the extent of bad debts empowers businesses to make informed decisions regarding credit extension, risk management, and strategies to optimize revenue collection.
 This knowledge aids in creating a more resilient financial structure.

-Example: Bad Debt
+What Is Bad Debt Expense?

 To illustrate the concept of bad debt, consider this example: XYZ Manufacturing provides raw materials on credit to Building Solutions Inc., a construction company, for a large project.